 Salil joined Watsi on November 7th, 2014.
 Five years ago, Salil became the 607th member to automatically support a new Watsi patient every month.
-Since then, 5,185 more people have become monthly donors!
-Salil's most recent donation traveled 8,800 miles to support Toeur, a man from Cambodia, to fund spinal surgery.
+Since then, 5,347 more people have become monthly donors!
+Salil's most recent donation traveled 8,800 miles to support Ha, a factory worker from Cambodia, for mobility-restoring leg surgery on both of his legs.

 Toeur is the sixth of seven children in his family, including four brothers and three sisters.
 He likes to stay home and help around the house and cook, as well as watch television and listen to music.
 Toeur was born with a hump on his spine and, at the age of two, he fell down the stairs and has since had a curve in his spine.
 He has pain in his right knee and experiences paraparesis, where he has partial paralysis in his legs and requires crutches when he walks.
 He cannot do any heavy work and stays near his house most days.
 Spinal surgery will correct Toeur's spine position and relieve his symptoms.
 He will be able to walk comfortably again, and will be able to take on daily activities with greater ease.
 He shared, "My family worries about my pain a lot, and they hope that I will be able to work again and help provide for the family.
 I hope that my spine will be straight and will no longer have a curve, and I won't have anymore pain in my knee so I can return to work."